 Throughout this year, we’ve been writing about the people we serve.
-Today I want to tell you about Mr. Jack Jones and the @Home nurse who works closely with him.
+Today I want to tell you about Mr. Jack Jones and the remote patient monitoring nurse who works closely with him.

 - Their risk score stabilized, which is indicative of a slowing of disease progression for participants.